Editor’s note: Updated October 2018.

 This is in contrast to:

-- Owned media: Any media you create yourself (blogs, social posts, videos, eBooks, infographics, landing pages, podcasts, etc.)
+- Owned media: Any media you create yourself as part of a marketing strategy (blogs, social posts, videos, eBooks, infographics, landing pages, podcasts, etc.)

 Many marketing strategists would have you believe that earned media is the “Holy Grail,” of content marketing.
-They’re not entirely wrong – earned media has value to any content marketing campaign, and in a sense, it’s your end goal.
+They’re not entirely wrong – it has value to any content marketing campaign, and in a sense, it’s your end goal.

 But in the same sense that receiving a medal is the end goal for running a marathon.
 The medal might be motivation for competing, but it won’t physically help you reach the finish line.

 “Running the marathon” in this analogy is generating owned and paid content.
 The earned media is your medal.
-And yes, earning a medal boosts your credibility as an athlete, just as earned media boosts the credibility of your brand.
+And yes, earning a medal boosts your credibility as an athlete, just as this type of media boosts the credibility of your brand.

 But in marathons and in content marketing, you have to be willing to put the work in first to get your due prize (if there’s only one thing you take from this post, let it be that).